 mkdir -p /path/to/htdocs/plugins/{receiver,map}

-file inside the coresponding plugin type folder (receiver or map)Add plugin loading lines to your init.js
+init.js file inside the coresponding plugin type folder (receiver or map)Add plugin loading lines to your init.js file

 For example: